csharrison/csharrison.github.io/_posts/2024-08-05-distributed-noise.markdown

 parties.
 One common case is when multiple parties only add a _portion_ of the noise, such that the total noise in the final output is achieved by summing up the noise across multiple parties

-This kind of distributed noise addition is used in federated learning protocols like Secure Aggregation (see e.g. this [blog post](https://research.google/blog/distributed-differential-privacy-for-federated-learning/)), or in contexts like multi-message shuffle protocols (e.g. [Balle et al. 2020](https://arxiv.org/pdf/2002.00817), [Ghazi et al. 2021](https://proceedings.mlr.press/v139/ghazi21a/ghazi21a.pdf)).
+This kind of distributed noise addition is used in federated learning protocols like [Secure Aggregation](://research.google/blog/distributed-differential-privacy-for-federated-learning), or in contexts like multi-message shuffle protocols (e.g. [Balle et al. 2020](https://arxiv.org/pdf/2002.00817), [Ghazi et al. 2021](https://proceedings.mlr.press/v139/ghazi21a/ghazi21a.pdf)).

 A simplified setting we'll study in this post is the following: